Radicals of Lie-solvable Novikov algebras: Lie-solvable Novikov Algebras

-\begin{proof} The classes of nil algebras and Baer-radical Lie-solvable Novikov algebras coincide by Lemma~\ref{lem4}.
+\begin{proof} The classes of r-nil algebras and Baer-radical Lie-solvable Novikov algebras coincide by Lemma~\ref{lem4}.

 Let $A$ be a locally solvable Novikov algebra.
-Then it is locally right-nilpotent, and hence is a r-nil algebra.
-Thus, the class of locally solvable Novikov algebras is embedded in the class of r-nil Novikov algebras.
+Then it is locally right nilpotent, and hence an r-nil algebra.
+Therefore, the class of locally solvable Novikov algebras is contained in the class of r-nil Novikov algebras.